-If you’re looking to get your semester started off on the right foot, then you’ll need to use a few of these ESL icebreakers.
-They’ll help the students get to know each other and you as well.
-By starting your classes off with some ESL icebreakers, you’re setting yourself up for a successful semester.
+If you’re looking to get your semester started off on the right foot, then you’ll need to use an ESL icebreaker.
+They’ll help the students get to know each other and you as well so keep on reading for the best ESL introduction games and activities.

-#1: Ball Toss
+#1: Ball Toss ESL Ice Breaker

 #2: Toilet Paper Icebreaker

 This toilet paper ESL Icebreaker is a classic icebreaker activity that can work in your classes as well.
 You can also use candy of some kind as a more fun alternative.
+Kids love it!

 #3: Puzzle Finder Activity